 Notes

-- I use lean ground beef (80/20) but you can use regular ground beef as well.
+- I use lean ground beef (80/20), but full-fat ground beef works well too as does ground lamb, chicken or turkey.